mnot/I-D/best/draft.md

 ## Dictionaries

-The Dictionary data type (type=0x4) has a payload consisting of member-name / member-value pairs.
+The Dictionary data type (type=0x4) has a payload consisting of a stream of members.

 ~~~
 --+--------+--------+---------